martinescardo/HoTTEST-Summer-School/Agda/Exercises/03-Exercises.lagda.md

 ## Part V -- The well-ordering principle of ℕ

-Classically, the well-ordering principle states that every non-empty set of natural numbers has a least element.
+Classically, the well-ordering principle states that every non-empty set of natural numbers has a least one element.

 In HoTT, such subsets can be translated as decidable type family.
 Recall the definition of decidability: